10 Playful Ways to Improve Child's Memory

 #1.
 Using Playcards:

-Give instructions to the child using playcards with a different shape on each with each shape indicating an action to be performed by the child.
-For example, when he sees a circle he has to raise his arms high up in the air, when he sees a square he has to clap his hands once, when he sees a triangle, he has to take his right arm to his chest in a fist.
+Give instructions to the child using playcards with a different shape on each-each shape indicating an action to be performed by the child.
+For example, when he sees a circle, he has to raise his arms high up in the air, when he sees a square he has to clap his hands once, when he sees a triangle, he has to take his right arm to his chest in a fist.
 Now, ask him to make the movement that goes with the shape one by one followed by a repeated series.
 You can change the order of placards in series each time to make it more complicated.

 #2.
 Using Child’s Magazine: